yeeezy/splash-party/README.md

 **this feature has never been tested live**

-If you want to use [d3stryr-3stripes](https://github.com/thenikedestroyer/d3stryr-3stripes), you can now do so from inside the program.
+If you want to use [d3stryr-3stripes PHP script](https://github.com/thenikedestroyer/d3stryr-3stripes-php), you can now do so from inside the program.

-set **fuckNikeTalk** to true and set **stripesUrl** to be your local /// url
+set **fuckNikeTalk** to true and set **stripesUrl** to be your local /// url, for easier captcha solving set **fuckGmail** to true

 * once a browser gets to the product page, another window will open under the same session cookies+user-agent with your /// page
 * **The title of the browser is the time it opened** - this is important to keep track of your 10 minute cookie
 * if multiple windows open -> multiple /// instances will also open, each under a different session, to make things managable just notice the time in the title to understand how long you have for each window
 * all variables found will auto-populate the script when it opens
+* with fuckGmail set to true, you will log in to gmail before the browser moves to ///

 ### G-Cookies
 There is now an option to transfer over your g-cookies to pass captcha easily, see config for explanation